Gravitational waves from holographic first-order QCD phase transition with magnetic field: Holographic QCD phase transition with magnetic field

 Since the horizon $R_H$ is determined by the temperature $T$ and magnetic field $B$ via the Hawking temperature formula, this equation establishes the functional dependence of the phase transition temperature on the magnetic field.

 As noted in \cite{Herzog:2006ra}, studying the Hawking-Page transition within the soft-wall model requires the assumption that the dilaton field $\phi = cr^2$ does not strongly backreact on the metric.
 The influence of dilaton field on the gravitational dynamics is taken to be negligible.
-The parameter $c=0.151 GeV^2$ is directly linked to the QCD spectrum.
+The parameter $c = 0.151\ \mathrm{GeV}^{2}$ is fixed by the linear Regge trajectory of $\rho$ meson radial excitations, directly linking the model to the QCD spectrum \cite{Herzog:2006ra}.

 The action for the black hole (deconfined phase) in the soft wall model is \cite{Dudal:2015wfn}

 In the soft-wall model, the action of thermal magnetized AdS (confined phase) is \cite{Dudal:2015wfn}

 Then one can get the action difference of soft wall case \cite{Dudal:2015wfn}